A Thousand Plateaus: Reception

 Digital media theorist Janet Murray links the work to the aesthetic of hypertext.

 Gaming and electronic literature expert Espen Aarseth draws parallels between Deleuze and Guattari's idea of the rhizome and semiotician Umberto Eco's idea of the net.

 Christopher Miller criticizes Deleuze and Guattari's use of "second-hand" anthropological sources without providing the reader with contextualization of the colonialist "mission" that led to their writing.
 Timothy Laurie says that this claim is inaccurate, but that Deleuze & Guattari should extend that same "rigor" to uncovering the political and economic entanglements which contextualize academic philosophy.

 Influence

 A Thousand Plateaus was an influence on the political philosophers Michael Hardt and Antonio Negri's book Empire (2000).

 The sociologist John Urry sees Deleuze and Guattari's metaphor of the nomad as having "infected contemporary social thought."

 The philosopher Manuel DeLanda, in A New Philosophy of Society (2006), adopts Deleuze's theory of assemblages, taken from A Thousand Plateaus.

+According to military officers, Israel Defense Forces have taken influence and utilized concepts from A Thousand Plateaus in their conduct of urban warfare against Palestinians.